gebauerm/variational_inference/README.md

 }
 ```

+# To Do:

+* Implement Expected Lower Bound Calculation
+* Fix ELBO Issue and write a Class

 ## References

 * Blei, David M., Alp Kucukelbir, and Jon D. McAuliffe.
 “Variational Inference: A Review for Statisticians.”
 Journal of the American Statistical Association 112.518 (2017)